walquis/git-basics-team-project/thebook/src/session1.md

 > 1. Make another change, and commit.
 > 1. Revert, using another option of `git reset`.
 Commit.
 > 1. Revert, using another option of `git reset`.
 Commit.

+We've only used `git reset` to move our current branch back one commit.
+But `git reset` will move our current branch anywhere we tell it.
+When might this be useful?

 ### Create And Resolve Merge Conflicts - With Basic Workflow